peterhinch/micropython-nano-gui/README.md

 ### 3.1.1 Setup file internals

 The file `color_setup.py` contains the hardware dependent code.
-It works as described below, with the aim of allocating the `framebuf` before importing other modules.
+It works as described below, with the aim of allocating the `FrameBuffer` before importing other modules.
 This is intended to reduce the risk of memory failures.

-Firstly the file sets the display height and import the driver:
+Firstly the file sets the display height and imports the driver:
 ```python
 height = 96  # 1.27 inch 96*128 (rows*cols) display.
 Set to 128 for 1.5 inch
 import machine